Basement stair ideas – 10 inspirational decor and design solutions

 5. Lighten the impression

-A basement staircase can be a sculptural feature without becoming over dominant within the space.
+A basement staircase can be a sculptural feature for your basement ceiling ideas without becoming over dominant within the space.
 In this home the steel stringers are painted in a cool white shade, while the wood stair treads have an oiled finish that lightens them, and tones with the flooring in the basement and throughout the house.